Present Simple

 Present Simple: Negation

-In the present simple tense, we use the auxiliary verb 'do' to form negative sentences.
-For first and second-person singular or plural, and third-person plural pronouns, we use 'don't'.
+In the present simple tense, the auxiliary verb 'do' is used to form negative sentences.
+For first and second-person singular and plural, as well as the third-person plural subjects, we use 'don't'.
 For third-person singular pronouns, we use 'doesn't'.

 Auxiliary Verb